celery/django-celery/docs/introduction.rst

 ``celeryev``                           ``python manage.py celeryev``
 =====================================  =====================================

-and instead of storing configuration values in ``celeryconfig.py``, you should use your Django projects ``settings.py`` module.
+The other main difference is that configuration values are stored in your Django projects' ``settings.py`` module rather than in ``celeryconfig.py``.

-If you're getting started for the first time you should read `Getting started with django-celery`_
+If you're trying celery for the first time you should start by reading `Getting started with django-celery`_

 Documentation